-9.1 Service Contracts
+9.1.
+Service Contracts

-9.1.1 The Chief Executive, as the Accounting Officer, is responsible for ensuring the Trust enters into suitable legally binding Service Contracts with NHS commissioners for the provision of both the mandatory services specified in the Terms of Authorisation and also other services.
-On behalf of the Chief Executive, the Executive Director of Resources will lead on the agreement of contracts with commissioners.
+- 9.1.1.
+The Chief Executive, as the Accounting Officer, is responsible for ensuring the Trust enters into suitable legally binding Service Contracts with NHS commissioners for the provision of both the mandatory services specified in the Terms of Authorisation and also other services.
+On behalf of the Chief Executive, the Executive Director of Finance will lead on the agreement of contracts with commissioners. - 9.1.2.
 All service contracts should aim to implement the agreed priorities contained within the Annual Plan.
-In discharging this responsibility, the Executive Director of Resources should take into account:

-- (a) the standards of service quality expected, including those published by the Secretary of State under Section 46 of the 2006 Act; - (b) the relevant national service frameworks and guidelines published by the National Institute of Clinical Excellence: - (c) national tariffs published by the Department of Health or other agreed local pricing mechanisms where national tariffs do not apply; - (d) the need to provide ancillary and other supporting services essential to the delivery of the healthcare involved; - (e) the provision of reliable information on cost, quality and volume of services; - (f) previously agreed developments or investments plans;
+In discharging this responsibility, the Executive Director of Finance should take into account: - (a). the standards of service quality expected, including those published by the Secretary of State under Section 46 of the 2006 Act: - (b). the relevant national service frameworks and guidelines published by the National Institute of Clinical Excellence; - (c). national tariffs published by the Department of Health or other agreed local pricing mechanisms where national tariffs do not apply; - (d). the need to provide ancillary and other supporting services essential to the delivery of the healthcare involved; - (e). the provision of reliable information on cost, quality and volume of services; - (f). previously agreed developments or investments plans; - (g). payment terms and conditions; and - (h). amendments to contracts and extra-contractual arrangements/SPA's. - 9.1.3.
+Contracts should be so devised as to achieve activity and performance targets, minimise risks and maximise the Trust's opportunity to generate income. - 9.1.4.
+The Executive Director of Finance shall produce regular reports detailing actual and forecast contract income where appropriate linked to activity with a detailed assessment of the impact of the variable elements of income. - 9.1.5.
+Any pricing of contracts at marginal cost must be agreed by the Executive Director of Finance and reported to the Board.

-- (g) payment terms and conditions; and - (h) amendments to contracts and extra-contractual arrangements/SPA's. - 9.2 Contracts should be so devised as to achieve activity and performance targets, minmise risks and maximise the Trust's opportunity to generate income. - 9.3 The Executive Director of Resources shall produce regular reports detailing actual and forecast contract income where appropriate linked to activity with a detailed assessment of the impact of the variable elements of income. - 9.4 Any pricing of contracts at marginal cost must be undertaken by the Executive Director of Resources and reported to the Board. - 9.5 Services provided to non-NHS organisations with a value greater than £250,000 over a 3 year period or the period of the contract if longer, must be performed under a legal contract and approved by the Resources & Performance committee and over £2m by the Trust Board. - 9.6 The risks and revenue streams associated with non-NHS activities should be appropriately insured with commercial (i.e. non-NHSLA) underwriters.
+- 9.1.6.
+Services provided to non-NHS organisations with a value greater than £250,000 over a 3 year period or the period of the contract if longer, must be performed under a legal contract and approved by the Finance, Performance & Productivity Committee and over £2m by the Board. - 9.1.7.
+The risks and revenue streams associated with non-NHS activities should be appropriately insured with commercial (i.e. non-NHS RESOLUTION) underwriters.